 By this gospel you are saved, if you hold firmly to the word I preached to you.
 Otherwise, you have believed in vain (1 Cor.
 15:2).Please note, Paul used all those words in verse 2 to explain his gospel of grace!
 By these words, Paul clearly stated that in his gospel, the believer's security was CONDITIONAL EVEN BEFORE he mentioned the death, burial and resurrection of Christ in verses 3 and 4!
 Though the eternal security adherents hate this fact, they can't refute it!
 See also Rom.
 11:19-23 and Col. 1:23, two other Pauline passages, which also show the believer's security is conditional!

 Beloved, remember the whole counsel of God is vital regardless how disturbing or unpopular that truth may be!
-Never forget these truths about the real full gospel of grace with its conditional security and tell others to hold on to what they have.
+Never forget these facts about the real full gospel of grace with its conditional security.
+Remember 1 Cor.
+15:2 and Gal.
+6:8,9 and tell others to watch out for deception by omission and if they are saved now tell them to hold on to what they have.
+They must not give up sowing to please the Spirit to reap ETERNAL LIFE!

 Is Believing on Jesus Christ The Same as Obeying Him?